 Address: 1 Grand Loop Road, Yellowstone National Park, Wyoming

 Glendo State Park is a popular place for boating and fishing aficionados, as well as general outdoor enthusiasts.
 It's in the southeast part of the state, situated on the shores of the North Platte River impoundment known as the Glendo Reservoir.
 And it offers a variety of campgrounds.

 The Two Moon Campground is on the southeast shore of the reservoir and is the largest campground in the area.
 It has more than 200 non-electric campsites, each with stunning views of the water.

 Tents, trailers, and RVs are welcomed at Two Moon Campground, and all overnight users share access to potable water and flushing toilets.
 The campground is nicely shaded and lends easy access to the surrounding state park.

 On the eastern shore of the reservoir, the Sandy Beach Dune Campground is another popular spot to spend the night and enjoy activities like swimming and fishing.

 Official site: https://wyoparks.wyo.gov/index.php/places-to-go/glendo

-Located in the park's southwest region, all eleven backcountry camping zones of the Teton Crest Trail require a permit to stay the night.
-While all the camp zones leave a lasting impression, the Death Canyon Shelf stands proudly above the rest.
+All eleven backcountry camping zones of the Teton Crest Trail are in the park's southwest region and require a permit to stay the night.
+And while all the camp zones leave a lasting impression, the Death Canyon Shelf stands proudly above the rest.

 Perched atop the canyon walls that create Death Canyon, the Death Canyon Shelf Camping Zone requires quite the hike to access.
 Each step along the way is richly rewarded with panoramic views of the stunning wilderness.
 Whether it's the open canyon below, or the stunning Grand Teton peak slicing into the horizon, the Death Canyon Shelf will have you simply staring at the landscape with wonder and awe.